nysthee/go-training/step_5/README.md

 #Step 5: Concurrently fire requests to a server

+**Why this exercise?**

+In many real world situation you can fetch information in paralel and return the combined result.
+Going in paralel speeds up the user experience.

+**What to develop**

 - Create a program that fires 100 concurrent HTTP-GET-requests to the server
 - Report the result from each goroutines back to the "main"-loop using a channel.
 - The server is provided.
 Upon receipt of a call, the server will the HTTP-request back as json-document.
 See below on how to start the server.